webpack/webpack-dev-middleware/README.md

 	```

 ## Server-Side Rendering

+**Note: this feature is experimental and may be removed or changed completely in the future.**

 In order to develop a server-side rendering application, we need access to the [`stats`](https://github.com/webpack/docs/wiki/node.js-api#stats), which is generated with the latest build.

 In the server-side rendering mode, __webpack-dev-middleware__ would sets the `stat` to `res.locals.webpackStats` before invoking the next middleware, where we can render pages and response to clients.